microsoft/pxt/docs/blog/makecode-with-github.md

-# MakeCode with GitHub (episode 3)
+# MakeCode with GitHub (Episode 3)

 This blog post is a continuation in a series posts documenting the integration of GitHub authoring in MakeCode.
-In previous episodes, we first introduced the integrated [GitHub authoring experience for extensions](/blog/github-packages); then we discussed the new support for [diffing and branching](github-extensions-episode-2).
+In the previous two episodes, we introduced integrated [GitHub authoring experience for extensions](/blog/github-packages); then we discussed the new support for [diffing and branching](github-extensions-episode-2).

-With this episode, we tell you about our next iteration of GitHub intergration - putting in a friendly GitHub experience for all users, not just extension writers.
+In this episode, we tell you about our next iteration of GitHub intergration - putting in a friendly GitHub experience for all users, not just extension writers.

 ## New button position!

-We've moved the GitHub button right next to the save button.
-It's always available and it will display whether or not there are changes needing to be pushed or pulled.
+We've moved the GitHub button right next to the project save button.
+It's always present and it shows you whether or not there are changes needing to be pushed or pulled.

 ![GitHub button next to save](/static/blog/makecode-with-github/button.png)